knyghty/carrick.eu/content/pages/about.rst

 I wrote the theme myself.
 It's designed to be minimalist, have semantic markup, clean, modern CSS and use only system fonts.
 All these help keep the page size to a minimum.
-There is currently no JS and there are no cookies, and no plans to add either.
+There are currently no cookies, and no plans to add any.
 This is not for any ideoligcal reason — I just don't need them.

 The design has incorporated accessibility from the start.
 It should pass `WCAG 2.1`_ AA.